 Project Title: Modulation of the HPA axis and anxiety-like behavior following fecal transplantation in Siberian hamsters

-In addition, I mentored and trained undergraduate research assistants on laboratory techniques, both in the Demas lab at Indiana University and in the Galvez lab at Louisiana State University.
-These students assisted with one or more of the studies I conducted as a Ph.D. student at Indiana University or as a research assistant at Louisiana State University.
+I have also mentored and trained undergraduate research assistants on laboratory techniques, both in the Demas lab at Indiana University and in the Galvez lab at Louisiana State University.
+These students assisted with one or more of the studies I conducted as a Ph.D. student at Indiana University or as a graduate research assistant at Louisiana State University.

 Indiana University Undergraduate Research Assistants Mentored